NAREA Staff & Board Members

 Meet Our Team

 Patty has worked with children, families, and teachers as a classroom educator and currently is in a pedagogical role as director of educational practices at Peachtree Presbyterian Preschool in Atlanta, Georgia.
-She participates in the mission of Project Infinity, a five-school educational project based in Atlanta, Georgia and Greenville, South Carolina.
-As professional development and social media coordinator, Patty works to develop and organize NAREA’s professional learning initiatives and communicates them widely through various social media platforms.
+She participates in the mission of Project Infinity, a five-school educational project based in Atlanta, Georgia, and Greenville, South Carolina.
+Patty works to develop and organize NAREA’s professional learning initiatives and communicates them widely through various social media platforms.

 Innovations in Early Education: The International Reggio Emilia Exchange